Not Without My Daughter (film)

-Not Without My Daughter is a 1991 American drama film based on the book of the same name, depicting the escape of American citizen Betty Mahmoody and her daughter from her abusive husband in Iran.
-In 1990, the film was shot in the United States, Turkey and Israel, and the main characters Betty Mahmoody and Sayyed Bozorg "Moody" Mahmoody are played by Sally Field and Alfred Molina, respectively.
-Sheila Rosenthal and Roshan Seth star as Mahtob Mahmoody and Houssein the smuggler, respectively.
+Not Without My Daughter is a 1991 American drama film based on the 1987 book of the same name.
+It depicts the escape of American citizen Betty Mahmoody and her daughter, Mahtob, from her abusive ex-husband in Iran.
+Filming was done in 1990 in the United States and Israel, and the main characters Betty Mahmoody and Sayyed Bozorg Mahmoody are played by Sally Field and Alfred Molina, respectively.
+Sheila Rosenthal and Roshan Seth co-star as Mahtob Mahmoody and Houssein the smuggler, respectively.

 Plot

-In 1984, an Iranian physician, Sayyed Bozorg "Moody" Mahmoody lives in the United States with his American wife Betty and their daughter Mahtob.
-Due to his background, he is often mocked and ridiculed by American physicians at the hospital where he works.
-Moody claims that his Iranian family wants to meet Betty and Mahtob and asks them to come with him for a two-week visit.
+In 1984, Iranian physician Sayyed Bozorg "Moody" Mahmoody lives a quiet, happy life in Michigan with his American wife, Betty, and their young daughter, Mahtob.
+Moody tells Betty his family wants to meet her and Mahtob, and asks them to accompany him for a two-week visit to Iran.
+Despite her deep fears, Betty reluctantly agrees after Moody promises they will safely return to America.

-Despite her deep fears about visiting Iran, particularly due to the Iranian Hostage Crisis of several years earlier, Betty reluctantly agrees after her husband promises they will safely return to America.
-Upon their arrival, Mahtob is embraced, while Betty's unfamiliarity with the family's Islamic lifestyle inadvertently offends some members of Moody's family.
-The night before their flight back to the United States, Moody's brother Mammal tells Moody and Betty that in order for them to go back home, their passports would have to have been taken to the airport for approval three days prior.
-Betty questions this, but Moody brushes this off, suggesting that they will take a later flight.

-After Betty insists that they go to the airport anyway, Moody reveals that he never intended for them to return, and that they will remain in Iran permanently.
+Upon their arrival, Moody and Mahtob are embraced, while Betty's unfamiliarity with the Islamic lifestyle offends Moody's family.
+One evening, Moody reveals he had been fired from the hospital two days prior to their departure.
+Betty promises they will rectify the situation when they get home.

+The night before their return flight, Moody's brother Mammal tells them that their passports should have been taken to the airport for approval three days ago.
+Moody reveals he never intended for them to return, and that they will live in Iran where he will work as a doctor.
 When Betty protests, Moody becomes enraged and strikes her.
 Betty tries to earn sympathy from Moody's family, but is scorned by them.
-Iran's war with Iraq continues, with the family having to shelter in place during an Iraqi missile attack; Moody blames these difficulties on American support for Iraq.

-Moody becomes more hostile and abusive to his wife and daughter, preventing Betty from leaving the house or even using the telephone.
-One day Betty answers a phone call from her mother and reveals she is trapped in Iran.
-Her mother tells her to seek help from the American Interests Section of the Swiss Embassy.
-Betty sneaks out of the house and visits the embassy, but is told that under Iran's nationality law, she acquired Iranian citizenship upon her marriage to Moody and thus is not entitled to consular protection.
+The Iran-Iraq War continues, and Moody becomes more hostile and abusive towards Betty, preventing her from leaving the house or using the telephone, claiming his family supervise her.

+One day, Betty's mother calls Betty directing her to the American Interests Section of the Swiss Embassy.
+There, she learns that under Iranian nationality law, she obtained Iranian citizenship upon her marriage to Moody and thus is not entitled to consular protection.
 Because Iran is an Islamic republic governed by sharia law, Betty cannot leave the country or make decisions concerning her daughter without her husband's permission.
-Moody, alarmed by Betty's absence from the house, threatens to kill her if she tries anything again.
+Moody discovers Betty's absence from the house and threatens to kill her if she tries anything again.